February in New Orleans

 Take a break from the typical Valentine's Day to-dos and ring in February in the Crescent City.

-While the date fluctuates year by year, Mardi Gras Day, often referred to as Fat Tuesday, typically falls during the month of February.
-The days leading up to the most special Tuesday of the year are filled with parades all across the city.
-Some of the best to experience are Krewe du Vieux, Muses, and Endymion.
-Try and catch a coveted Zulu coconut or beads from Rex on Mardi Gras Day.
+While the date fluctuates year by year, Mardi Gras Day is March 4, 2025.
+However, the days leading up to the most special Tuesday of the year are filled with parades all across the city.
+Some of the best to experience are the Intergalactic Krewe of Chewbacchus, Krewe du Vieux, and Krewe of Muses, which will all be held in February this year!
 Browse the full list of Mardi Gras parades here and check for future Mardi Gras dates advance.

 Tet Fest

 Beyond the excitement of Mardi Gras and carnival season, there's plenty more to see and do in the Crescent City.
-The annual Tet Fest celebrates the Vietnamese New Year in New Orleans East.
+The annual Tet Fest at Mary Queen of Vietnam Church celebrates the Vietnamese New Year in New Orleans East.
 The fest features traditional Vietnamese food, performances, music and activities all centered around New Orleans’ vibrant Vietnamese community.

 Black History Month